 CLF’s earnings drivers

-Currently, US steel imports and US steel prices are the major factors affecting Cliffs’ estimates.
+Currently, US steel imports and US steel prices are the major factors impacting estimates for Cliffs.

 Analysts’ revenue projections for CLF

-CLF downgraded its EBITDA guidance from $850 million to $700 million in 1Q17, and in its 2Q17 results, it further downgraded its guidance to $650 million.
+Analysts expect Cleveland-Cliffs’ EBITDA (earnings before interest, tax, depreciation, and amortization) to come at $500 million for 2017.
+This estimate has been downgraded several times since the start of 2017, in line with the company’s downgrade of its EBITDA guidance.
+With its 1Q17 results, CLF downgraded EBITDA guidance from $850 million to $700 million.
+With its 2Q17 results, it further downgraded the guidance to $650 million.
 In its latest results, the company stopped providing guidance.
-Its implied margin for 2017 is still high at 21.2% compared to 16.9% in 2016.
+The implied margins for 2017 are still high at 21.3%, compared to 16.9% in 2016.